ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

     102400    1024    57304    57351    65432    65439    65443    53929
     102400   16384    54927    54567    68243    68243    68247    53363

-We're nowhere near 104 MB/s since the interface is lower clocked for some safety headroom and therefore limited to below 70 MB/s sequential transfers but random IO benefits from SDR104 mode and depends on the SD card you buy anyway.
+We're nowhere near 104 MB/s since the interface is lower clocked for some safety headroom and therefore limited to below 70 MB/s sequential transfers but random IO benefits from SDR104 mode and mostly depends on the SD card you buy anyway.
 [Check more insights on SD card performance and other numbers to compare](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/A1_and_A2_rated_SD_cards.md).

 ## Networking